 The Office of the Vice President for Diversity is committed to improving the cultural and social awareness of the university, by providing enriching programs that offer cross-cultural perspectives and create mutual opportunities for collaboration and exchange.
 A continuum of nationally renowned speakers, interactive workshops, entertainment, forums, seminars, meetings and symposia support the overall mission of the office.

-3.2.4.
-Senior Vice President for Finance and Administration

-The Senior Vice President for Finance and Administration is the chief financial officer and is a member of the Board of Trustees Investment Committee.
-The Senior Vice President for Finance and Administration has responsibility for the following areas: Budgets & Financial Planning, Finance & Business Services, Human Resources, Facilities & Operations, Telecommunications, and the Bevill Conference Center and Hotel.

 3.2.5.
+Vice President for Finance and Administration

+The Vice President for Finance and Administration is the chief financial officer and is a member of the Board of Trustees Investment Committee.
+The Vice President for Finance and Administration has responsibility for the following areas: Budgets & Financial Planning, Finance & Business Services, Human Resources, Facilities & Operations, Telecommunications, and the Bevill Conference Center and Hotel.

+3.2.6.
 Vice President for University Advancement

 The Vice President for University Advancement provides leadership for planning, administration, and implementation of all aspects of fund raising, alumni relations, marketing & communications, and strategic university events.
-The Vice President also serves as Executive Director of the UAH Foundation.
 The UAH Advancement Office plays a major role in supporting the university’s strategic plan.
 Advancement office activities are intended to support recruitment and retention of outstanding students, faculty, and staff for excellence in teaching, research, public service, and economic development.

 3.3.
 Other Administrative Officers